 The first step of rate design is performance of a revenue requirements analysis.
-This assessment of the with reasonable projections of future expenses to determine current and future revenue needs over a five year span.
+This assessment of the District's sewer fund financial health involves a detailed analysis of existing expenses and revenues along with reasonable projections of future expenses to determine current and future revenue needs over a five year span.
 The analysis then compares revenue needs with collected revenues to determine whether or not rates must be adjusted to continue adequate sewer services.